jegnux/blog/content/posts/scroll-to-top-feature-in-rxswift.md

 }
 ```

-Done :boom:
+:boom: Done

 ### 4. Save contentOffset after scroll

-> Starting from here, I will simplify and write all the code we need in our `UIViewController`'s `viewDidLoad()`.
+Starting from here, I will simplify and write all the code we need in our `UIViewController`'s `viewDidLoad()`.
 I will also assume there are a `scrollView` and a `disposeBag` around there.

 Let's start with the code.